 パーティー (paatii – party) コーヒー (kōhī – coffee).

 This image represents the origin of kana from Katakana.
-To learn Japanese language, you will need to memorize the Katakana syllabic system as well.
+To learn the Japanese language, you will need to memorize the Katakana syllabic system as well.

 How to learn Japanese with the We method

 Up to this point, you might have figured out that the Japanese language is not so easy to learn.
 You will need to memorize kanji, their meanings, their different readings, unique grammatical structures and practice them a lot.
 Otherwise, it’s also very interesting and quite fun once you get started!
-Check our students’ opinions on how and why they decided to learn Japanese language.
+Check our students’ opinions on how and why they decided to learn the Japanese language.

-Surely in learning Japanese language many students enjoy writing kanji and studying where their meaning came from, based on how it is composed.
+Surely in learning the Japanese language many students enjoy writing kanji and studying where their meaning came from, based on how it is composed.
 It is a language that originated in a fascinating country whose culture is becoming more and more popular around the world: famous food, anime, manga, video games, samurai, bushido, shintō… and Godzilla!
 Everyone can find something interesting about this country.
-Moreover,this is the starting point to learn it faster: being passionate about something will help you improve quicker.
+Moreover, this is the starting point to learn it faster: being passionate about something will help you improve quicker.
 This is the method used here at We Language school: a student-centered method, where our Japanese teachers (coaches) take care of your personal interests and organize your lesson based on what you want to learn and need to learn..
 After each lesson, we’ll make sure you achieve what you wanted to learn to make you satisfied.

 Author: Valeria (graduated at Ca’Foscari University Japanese Studies)